JohnnyFee/johnnyfee.github.io/source/_posts/2014-08-06-css-background.md

 The `background-origin` CSS property determines the background positioning area, that is the position of the origin of an image specified using the [`background-image`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image) CSS property.
 Initial value `padding-box`.

-If the background of the element is an image, it can be quite important where the origin point of the background __starts__.
+If the background of the element is an image, it can be quite important where the origin point of the background __starts__（绘制图像的起点）.

 This is related to `background-clip`, because if the `background-clip` is the padding-box but the background-origin is left at the default `border-box`, some of the `background-image` will be cut off, which may or not be desireable.